 EVENT TIMING Establish Company financial objectives January of each fiscal year for current year.
-However, for 2016, EPS goals were established in January for the first half of the year and in July for the second half or the year, due to the low industry visibility Establish CEO personal objectives Early in the first quarter of the fiscal year for current year and finalized during April Perform competitive assessment to determine how Schlumberger's compensation decisions compared to decisions made by companies included in the compensation surveys October of each fiscal year for current year Independent compensation consultant provides analysis for the Compensation Committee to evaluate executive compensation October of each year for compensation in the following fiscal year Evaluate Company and executive performance (achievement of objectives established in previous fiscal year) and recommend incentive compensation based on those results Results approved in January of each fiscal year for annual cash incentive compensation with respect to prior year.
-The incentive earned in prior fiscal year is paid in February of the current fiscal year Review and recommend executive base salary and determine equity-based grants January of each fiscal year for base salary for that year and for equity-based grants http://www.slb.com/about/guiding\principles/corpgovernance/compensation\committee.aspx.
+However, for 2016, EPS goals were established in January for the first half of the year and in July for the second half of the year, due to the low industry visibility Establish CEO personal objectives Early in the first quarter of the fiscal year for current year and finalized during April Perform competitive assessment to determine how Schlumberger's compensation decisions compared to decisions made by companies included in the compensation surveys October of each fiscal year for current year Independent compensation consultant provides analysis for the Compensation Committee to evaluate executive compensation October of each year for compensation in the following fiscal year Evaluate Company and executive performance (achievement of objectives established in previous fiscal year) and recommend incentive compensation based on those results Results approved in January of each fiscal year for annual cash incentive compensation with respect to prior year.
+The incentive earned in prior fiscal year is paid in February of the current fiscal year Review and recommend executive base salary and determine equity-based grants January of each fiscal year for base salary for that year and for equity-based grants